hyder-areeb/Probability-Game/README.md

 # Rock-Paper-Scissors
-Created the classic "Rock Paper Scissors game", as my firt project in python :)
+Created the classic "Rock Paper Scissors" game, as my firt project in python :)